Gum Disease and the Loss of Teeth

 An Effective Way to Reverse Gum Disease

 are lost due to gum disease than either tooth decay or trauma.
-Our doctors use a potent antibiotic called
+Dr. Fairweather uses a potent antibiotic called

 ARESTIN™ to eliminate bacteria.
 It is time-released and applied directly to any infected pockets between the teeth

 and gums.
 The powder works through the use of invisible microspheres to combat the disease without any discomfort and

 succeeds in killing all the bacteria so your gums may return to a state of health.

 Wellness Care is a different approach to maintaining good health.
 Instead of waiting until you have an illness, it

 addresses any problems before you get to that point.

 We use this same idea at our practice by providing a thorough exam to identify potential dental issues.
 We look for oral

 cancer, gum disease, and signs of worn or distressed teeth.
 We observe your bite to see if your teeth mesh properly.
 We